 Part 4: Landscaping, Hired Help, HOA fees

-In order for your rental property to be attractive to prospective renter, it should be found in good and presentable order.
+In order for your rental property to be attractive to prospective renter, it should be in good and presentable order.
 These expenses can be deducted against the income received from this property provided they meet the business use requirements.
 Let’s look at Landscaping, hired help, and HOA fees.

 Also note that these payments may need to be reported under a 1099 if they exceed the $600 threshold.
-Because of this when using hired help, it is usually best to use a service organization which would handle some of these requirements.
+Because of this when using hired help, it is usually best to use a service organization which would handle these requirements.

 Finally, there’s HOA (Home Owners’ Association) fees that are deductible.
-Since these types of dues assessments are usually periodic, they can be used to offset the income from the rental property.
+Since these types of dues assessments are periodic, they can be used to offset the income from the rental property.
 Many of these associations perform services use as property maintenance, administration services, etc.

 For more information, please review IRS Publication 527 for current regulations.
 Also, included please review the worksheet which will assist in the allocation between business and personal use time.